liesnikov/extensible-elaborator/paper/main.md

 During function application type-checking there may be different kinds of arguments to process, for example, instance arguments, implicit arguments, or tactic arguments.
 If we start from a simple case of type-checking an application of a function symbol to regular arguments, every next extension requires to be handled in a special case.

-Take Agda as an example: when checking an application during the [insertion of implicit arguments](https://github.com/agda/agda/blob/v2.6.2.2/src/full/Agda/TypeChecking/Implicit.hs#L99-L127) we already have to carry the information on how the argument will be resolved and then create a [new kind of meta variable](https://github.com/agda/agda/blob/v2.6.2.2/src/full/Agda/TypeChecking/Implicit.hs#L131-L150) for each of those cases.
+Take Agda as an example: when checking an application during the [insertion of implicit arguments](https://github.com/agda/agda/blob/v2.6.2.2/src/full/Agda/TypeChecking/Implicit.hs#L99-L127) we already have to carry the information on how the argument will be resolved and then create a [specific kind of placeholder terms ](https://github.com/agda/agda/blob/v2.6.2.2/src/full/Agda/TypeChecking/Implicit.hs#L131-L150) for each of those cases.
+This kind of placeholder is commonly referred to as _metavariable_ [@norellPracticalProgrammingLanguage2007 chap.
+3].

 Instead of handling every kind of metavariable in a distinct way we uniformly dispatch a search for the solution, which is then handled by the constraint solvers (in contrast with Idris [@bradyIdrisGeneralpurposeDependently2013 chap. ?], see more in the [Related work section](#section_related_work)).
 We achieve this by creating metavariables for the unknown terms and then raising a constraint for the meta containing the type of the meta.
 This constraint can be latched on by the right solver based on this type.

 In this view, the elaborator for the application of a function doesn't have to know anything about the implicits at all.
 The only thing we require is that the elaboration of the argument is called with the type information available.
-This corresponds to how in bidrectional typing function application is done in the inference mode but the arguments are processed in checking mode.
+This corresponds to how in bidirectional typing function application is done in the inference mode but the arguments are processed in checking mode.

 ``` haskell
 inferType (App t1 t2) = do